ms/buildtogether.tech/src/design.md

 tape some popsicle sticks to your fingers so you can't bend them and then see how easy it is to use something like Slack.

-Making software <span i="accessibility; software design!accessibility">accessible</span> doesn't just help people with obvious
+Making software [% i "accessibility" "software design!accessibility" %]accessible[% /i %] doesn't just help people with obvious
 disabilities: as [% b Johnson2017 %] points out, the population is aging, and everything you do to help people who are deaf also helps people who are gradually losing their hearing.